trizen/sidef/TUTORIAL.md

 # Parallel computation

-Sidef has a very basic support for parallel computation, but pretty powerful.
-There is the `Block.ffork()` method which creates a new system process that executes (in parallel) the content of a given block and returns a new `Fork` object which accepts the `wait` (or `get`) method that waits for the process to finish and returns the computed value.
+Sidef offers basic, yet robust support for parallel computation.
+The `Block.ffork()` method initiates a new system process that concurrently executes the content within a specified block.
+This method returns a new `Fork` object, enabling the use of the `wait` (or `get`) method to await process completion and retrieve the computed value.

-To take advantage of this mechanism, fork two or more processes and store the returned objects in variables or inside an array and get their values at a later time.
-The process is executed soon after it has been forked.
+To harness this capability, initiate two or more processes using the forking method and store the resulting objects either in variables or within an array.
+The execution of each process occurs promptly after forking.
+Later, retrieve their values when necessary.

 Example for the quicksort algorithm in parallel: